bigeasy/register/diary.md

 Should errors be returned as JSON?
 I believe so.
 Currently I'm returning them as plain text, but the caller is probably expecting JSON.

+## Middleware

+I'm going to make the most of Connect middleware.
+I'd like to add a means by which to specify middleware to the script API.
+I imagine that there is default middleware for body parsing and query parsing for all requests, but you can either add or reset.
+Perhaps you specify middleware yourself using Register?

+If so, then before I specify middleware, I need to sort out multiple routes.